 AIA(LEGAL) - ACCOUNTABILITY: ACCREDITATION AND PERFORMANCE INDICATORS

-Each district must be accredited by TEA.
+Each district must be accredited by Texas Education Agency (TEA).
 A district that is not accredited may not receive funds from TEA or hold itself out as operating a public school of this state.
 Education Code 11.001, 39.052(f)

-District accreditation is determined in accordance with Education Code Chapter 39, Subchapter C and rules adopted by the commissioner of education at 19 Administrative Code, Chapter 97, Subchapter EE (related to Accreditation Status, Standards, and Sanctions).
+District accreditation is determined in accordance with Education Code Chapter 39, Subchapter C and rules adopted by the commissioner of education at 19 Administrative Code, Chapter 97, Subchapter EE (Accreditation Status, Standards, and Sanctions).
 Education Code 39.051

 The commissioner shall determine criteria for the following accreditation statuses: